2ArounD/medical_entity_extraction/README.md

 ## Instructions for training
-Training can be started by running `train.py`. `train.py` accepts optional arguments for --biobert_dir , --ner_dir , --ckpt_dir and --output_dir .
+Training can be started by running `train.py`. `train.py` accepts optional arguments for --biobert_dir , --ner_dir , --ckpt_file and --output_dir .
 The default values start a training on NCBI dataset with pretrained BioBERT parameters.
 When training is finished, checkpoints, eval_results and a Tensorflow SavedModel can be found in the output directory.

 ## Instructions for the demo